MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/work-in-powershell-using-azure-cli.md

 * An instance of [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/) running with Bash.
 If Azure Cloud Shell opens in a PowerShell environment, click the **switch to Bash** option in the Cloud Shell menu bar.
 * A second instance of [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/) running with PowerShell.
 If Azure Cloud Shell opens in a Bash environment, click the **switch to PowerShell** option in the Cloud Shell menu bar.

 **Microsoft Windows environments**

 * A local installation of the [Azure CLI](./install-azure-cli-windows.md) in a Windows environment.
 * A local installation of Windows PowerShell 5.1.
-This is preinstalled in most Windows operating systems, but if you don't already have this PowerShell version, simply skip these examples.
+This is preinstalled in most Windows operating systems, but if you don't already have this PowerShell version, skip these examples.
 * A local installation of [PowerShell v7.4.1](/powershell/scripting/install/installing-powershell-on-windows) or higher in a Windows environment.

 This article was tested in Windows 11 Enterprise version 23H2.